Bliss (2007 film): Plot

 Meryem (Özgü Namal), a young woman of about 17 years old, is believed to have been violated, and her village's customs call for her to be killed to restore honor and dignity to her family and village.
-A young, newly returned war veteran and son of the village leader and factory owner, AliMurat Han, is ordered to take Meryem to Istanbul and kill her, but at the last minute he doesn't allow himself to complete the task and the two, now unable to ever return to their village, run away together.
+A young, newly returned war veteran and son of the village leader and factory owner, Cemal (Murat Han), is ordered to take Meryem to Istanbul and kill her, but at the last minute he doesn't allow himself to complete the task and the two, now unable to ever return to their village, run away together.
 Eventually, they meet up with ex-Professor Irfan, a man who has decided to live on a boat away from his wife and constricted life.

-It is turned out that Meryem’s uncle was the one that violated her.
-This caused Simel to disgust with the truth and tries to kill his father but he unable to.
-Meryem’s father shocks and enraged that his own brother violated his daughter and wanted her death to cover the crime, shooting his brother died.
+It is turned out that Meryem's uncle was the one that violated her.
+This caused Simel to be disgusted by the truth.
+He tried to kill his father but he was unable to.
+Meryem's father was shocked and enraged that his own brother violated his daughter and wanted his death to avenge the crime, killing his brother with a gun.

 The film deals with morality as narrowly defined by tradition, in a series of situations in which the characters have to follow untraditional paths against their will.
 The harshness of existential pain is contrasted with beautiful landscapes by the Director of Photography, Mirsad Herovic.

 This movie is adapted from the international best selling novel by Zülfü Livaneli.